 Estateguru Management

-Estateguru is lead by CEO Mihkel Stamm.
-He has been working for Estateguru in the role as COO since January 2017.
-In January 2023 he took over the CEO position from Marek Pärtel who was transitioning to the chairman position.
+Estateguru is led by CEO Mihkel Stamm.
+He has been working for Estateguru since January 2017, initially in the position as COO.
+In January 2023, he then took over the CEO position from Marek Pärtel, who moved to the Chairman position.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Estateguru review, you can follow-up on those questions.